Train accident survivors reach TN, undergo medical examination | Business

 Train accident survivors reach TN, undergo medical examination

-As many as 137 survivors of the train accident in Odisha arrived here on Sunday by a special train from Bhadrak, authorities said.Following screening procedure, medical examination was conducted for 36 passengers and three of them were admitted as in-patients at the Rajiv Gandhi Government General Hospital here.
+As many as 137 survivors of the train accident in Odisha arrived here on Sunday by a special train from Bhadrak, authorities said.Following screening procedure, medical examination was conducted for 36 passengers and one person has been admitted as in-patient at the Rajiv Gandhi Government General Hospital here.

 - Country: